hapax/hapax.github.io/assets/eratosthenes.md

 \text{radius} = 4300-6900 \text{ km}.
 $$

-The answer is in there somewhere, so I would say we did okay.
+The answer is in there somewhere, so given our dubiously cloudy data point, we did okay.

 #### Other experiments